The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: The local stellar halo mass metallicity relation

 Different apertures to measure the metallicity of stellar halos with the corresponding selection of different stellar populations yield variations in the median metallicity.
 In the case of the \cielo~stellar halos, they have negative metallicity gradients, with the outer region being less metal-poor than the inner one in agreement with previous results \citep{Bullock_2005,Tissera_2014}.
-As mentioned above, we consider the stellar halo region between $1.5\ropt$ to $\rvir$ (orange squared in Fig.~\ref{fig:MhZR_z0}) including all stellar halo populations (in-situ, ex-situ and endo-debris stars) contained in it.
-This definition extends to inner regions that contain more metal-rich stars and might include in-situ stars, increasing the metallicity with respect to the fixed aperture at 30~kpc (blue squares) about $0.05^{0.30}_{0.01}$~dex (median value, 25th/75th percentiles as subscript/superscript, respectively), as shown in Fig.~\ref{fig:MhZR_z0}.
-This aperture adapts to the different masses and sizes of our sample from $z=0$ to $z\approx3.5$ and allows us to study the physical processes involved in the assembly of stellar halos.
+The wide range of galaxy sizes motivated us to adopt an aperture that scales with galaxy size, rather than using a fixed aperture at 30 kpc.
+Moreover, as mentioned above, we study the stellar halo region between $1.5\ropt$ to $\rvir$ (orange squared in Fig.~\ref{fig:MhZR_z0}) including all stellar halo populations (in-situ, ex-situ and endo-debris stars) contained in it.
+This definition extends to inner regions that contain more metal-rich stars and might include in-situ stars, increasing the metallicity with respect to the $6\rm r_{\rm eff}$ aperture (blue squares) about $0.12^{0.17}_{0.04}$~dex(median value, 25th/75th percentiles as subscript/superscript, respectively), as shown in Fig.~\ref{fig:MhZR_z0}.
+The $1.5\ropt$ to $\rvir$ aperture adapts to the different masses and sizes of our sample from $z=0$ to $z\approx3.5$ and allows us to study the physical processes involved in the assembly of stellar halos.
 In the future, if other observational apertures are available, we could explore them to make detailed comparisons.
 We highlight that even using the two different apertures, the 30~kpc or the region between $1.5\ropt$ and $\rvir$, stellar halos follow a mass-metallicity relation.

 In \citetalias{Gonzalez-Jara_2025}, we showed that outer stellar halos in \cielo~galaxies at $z=0$ are populated mainly by accreted stars, i.e., ex-situ and endo-debris stars ($\sim$80\%, in a median value), which sets the metallicity of the halo at $z=0$.
 In-situ stars shift the median halo metallicity within a standard deviation of $\sigma = \pm 0.03~\rm dex$.
 With the exception of three galaxies (P7-7805, LG1-2208, and P4-0000) that have in-situ mass fractions ranging from 25 to 40\% at $z=0$, in which cases the in-situ stars increases the median accreted metallicity $\sim$~0.03 dex up to 0.14~dex.
 In this work, we study the outer halo including all stellar halo populations (in-situ, ex-situ, and endo-debris stars) contained in it.